exploratory-io/book/viz/color.md

 ## Highlight

 You can change the color of the specific markers such as bars, lines or circles that you pick to stand out from others.
 See [Highlight](highlight.md) for the detail.

+## Edit Display Name

+You can edit the display name of the color values.
+See [Edit Display Name](edit-display-name.md) for the detail.